Table of Contents

 |□||File Form 941 (pay tax with return if not||□||File Form 945 for any nonpayroll income tax|

 Information reporting customer service site.
 The IRS operates the Enterprise Computing Center—Martinsburg, a centralized customer service site, to answer questions about reporting on Forms W-2, W-3, 1099, and other information returns.
-If you have questions related to reporting on information returns, call 1-866-455-7438 (toll free), 304-263-8700 (toll call), or 304-267-3367 (TDD/TTY for persons who are deaf, heard of hearing, or have a speech disability).
-The center can also be reached by email at email@example.com.
+If you have questions related to reporting on information returns, call 1-866-455-7438 (toll free), 304-263-8700 (toll call), or 304-267-3367 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability).
+The center can also be reached by email at firstname.lastname@example.org.
+Do not include tax identification numbers (TINs) or attachments in email correspondence because electronic mail is not secure.

 Nonpayroll federal income tax withholding (reported on Forms 1099 and Form W-2G) must be reported on Form 945, Annual Return of Withheld Federal Income Tax.
 Separate deposits are required for payroll (Form 941 or Form 944) and nonpayroll (Form 945) withholding.
 Nonpayroll items include: